-Gross profit decreased during the recent three- and six-month periods due to a decrease in gross profit for our Home & Life product group offset by an increase in gross profit for our Industrial & Commercial product group.
+Gross profit decreased during the recent three- and nine-month periods due to a decrease in gross profit for our Home & Life product group and a decrease in gross profit for our Industrial & Commercial product group, primarily as a result of the decrease in unit volumes in the periods.
 Gross margin decreased primarily due to variations in the price and costs of our products and variations in product mix.
-Increased product demand and production capacity constraints have increased the selling price and costs of our products, and has resulted in period-to-period fluctuations in our gross margin.